cristinayinfa/ShopifyChallenge-Summer2021/README.md

 ## Files description
 - **submit.html:** Simple form created using HTML.
 - **submit.php:** Form validation code written in PHP that will also give a success message to user when an upload was successful.
-- **submissions folder:** Every time the user does a submissions the pictures get saved into this folder.
+- **submissions folder:** Every time the user does a submission the pictures get saved into this folder.
 - **gallery.php:** Gallery page written with HTML and PHP, this code takes photos submitted into the submissions folder and displays them out for the user to see.

 ## Further improvements